Decompression: 9 Ways To Help Your New Dog Adjust To A New Life

 1. You’re a stranger to your dog.
 Yes, you’ve adopted and committed to loving and caring for this animal for the rest of its life, but he doesn’t know that.
 You’re just one of the many strangers he’s encountered on this journey.
 It’s normal if he’s a little nervous around you or doesn’t want to eat in front of you.
 He needs to learn you’re safe and that you’ll help keep him safe.
 This means letting him warm up to you on his terms.
 No hugging, kissing, selfies or invading his space.
 Hugs and kisses are human displays of affection – they don’t translate to a dog.
 To a dog, a hug is just you restraining him, like a vet or groomer might.
 Let him come to you when he wants to.
 Dogs are social creatures – if they want to interact with you, it will be obvious.
 If he’s keeping his distance, he’s afraid.
 Try not to take it personally.
 We don’t always know what they’ve been through or what experiences have taught them.
 (And no, being standoffish doesn’t mean they were abused!)
 Try tossing little bits of chicken or hot dog in his general direction.
 Being the chicken person is a good thing!
 Every person he meets should be a chicken party, tossing (NOT reaching to hand deliver) him lots of chicken or other high value food, to help create an association that new people are awesome.

 2. Keep his world small.
 Don’t invite everyone over to meet him.
-Give him several days and let him settle and let the stress hormones in his body return to normal (at least 72 hours).
+Give him several days and let him settle and let the stress hormones in his body return to normal.
 You can slowly introduce one person at a time if the dog is pro-social but if the dog is showing any signs of fear or aggression, only primary caretakers/those who live in the home should be interacting with the dog.
 Also, he doesn’t need free roam of the house.
 Confinement helps reduce potty and chew accidents and helps dogs not be too overwhelmed.
 The confinement area should be big enough that the dog can hide if they want to and should include a crate in case they feel safe to retreat into a crate.
 Do not take the dog on errands with your, like to the pet store.
 This is too much, too soon.

 3. Don’t force leash walks.
 Dogs get transported all over the world and where the dog is now living may be a completely different environment from what he’s used to.
 A big city with lots of noises is very scary to a dog who came from a rural location.
 Or maybe he’s never been walked on a leash before!
 Dogs don’t just “know” how to do it and for some dogs, the restriction of the leash is scary.
 If he resists going on walks, going through doorways, pancakes or flattens to the ground, is shaking or doesn’t have happy body language, don’t force him to walk.
 Go home.
 Nobody wants pee and poop inside but you can tackle housetraining another day.
 Your number one priority is keeping the dog feeling safe.
 You don’t want him to learn on day one that you’re the person who will force him to walk even when he’s afraid.
 Now is the time for trust building, never intimidation.
 (If the dog is comfortable on leash walks or you have a yard that he’s comfortable in, then you can implement a housetraining protocol right away.)